The deal

 Yes, it is as safe as any bank.
 Your money in Monzo is protected by the Financial Services Compensation Scheme (FSCS) up to £85,000.
 The FSCS is an independent statutory fund set up to safeguard consumer finances in the event of a bank being unable to meet its payment demands.
 Monzo has full FSCS protection, covering up to £85,000 of your money – as is the standard for UK bank accounts.

-At the moment, Monzo has limited sustainable options for your money.
-However, it does offer customers the opportunity to switch to a green energy provider for a cash back reward.
-It currently works with OVO Energy and Octopus Energy (referral link).
-Octopus is a 100 per cent green energy provider, while OVO’s tariffs are 33 per cent green by default and you can upgrade to a 100 per cent green option for £5 a month.
-If you do decide to go through with the switch, Monzo will handle it for you.
+As a branchless, digital bank, Monzo has a relatively low carbon footprint.
+It has a goal of reaching net zero carbon emissions by 2030.
+The bank rewards its customers for switching to green energy with OVO Energy or Octopus Energy with £75 in cash back.
+Octopus is a 100 per cent green energy provider, while OVO’s tariffs are 33 per cent green by default and you can upgrade to a 100 per cent green option for £10 a month.

 Unique selling points